 Our curriculum is drawn from a standard booklist we use every year.
 As we discover a better selection, we may replace a book.
 The set of books we have used in the last few years is listed below.

-The Bible, King James Version.
+The Bible, King James Version and New King James Version.

 The Child’s Story Bible by Catherine Vos.